-Sadly, many hutches sold for rabbits are too small for them.
+Sadly, many hutches sold for rabbits are too small.

 A large weatherproof home that is raised off the ground provides the ideal rabbit environment.
 Their hutch should be big enough to allow them to lie down and stretch out comfortably in all directions, tall enough for them to stand up on their back legs without their ears touching the top, and long enough to allow at least three hops.
 A suggested minimum size for most rabbits is 6ft x 2ft x 2ft high.

 Do my rabbits need an exercise run as well as a hutch?

 Yes.
 In the wild, rabbits have a home territory the size of 30 tennis courts!
 So, to get enough exercise, pet rabbits should have as much space as possible.

 A large run on a grassy area will help ensure they get enough exercise.
 This must be escape-proof, safe from predators and offer some shade for maximum rabbit safety.
 They need an indoor run in cold weather.
 Ideally, their run should be attached to the hutch so that the rabbits can exercise whenever they want to.

 How big should an exercise run for rabbits be?

 A run should be tall enough to allow the rabbits to stretch up to full height and they should be able to run, rather than just hop.
 A suggested minimum size of run for most rabbits is 8ft x 4ft x 2ft high.